Skip to content

 Using art to narrate stories and depict sequences.
 Students combine their skills in drawing and painting to create a final project.

-Creating images that match a specific character or setting from a well known story.
+Creating images that match a specific character from a well-known story, focusing on conveying personality through visual details.

 Role PlayGallery Walk